sokolovgit/code-hive/libs/nestjs/src/logger/README.md

 ### How It Works

-1. **AsyncLocalStorage** - Request context (requestId, userId) is stored automatically by interceptors
+1. **Continuation Local Storage (CLS)** - Request context (requestId, userId, traceId) is stored automatically by interceptors using `nestjs-cls`
 2. **Stack Trace Analysis** - Service and method names are detected from the call stack
 3. **Zero Overhead** - Fast and efficient, no performance impact
+4. **Request-Scoped** - Context is automatically available throughout the entire request lifecycle

 ### Request ID Tracking